publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptIV/m__us_usc_t8_s1229a.md

             (A) __In general__

-                Any alien who, after written notice required under paragraph (1) or (2) of [section 1229(a) of this title][/us/usc/t8/s1229/a] has been provided to the alien or the alien’s counsel of record, does not attend a proceeding under this section, shall be ordered removed in absentia if the Service establishes by clear, unequivocal, and convincing evidence that the written notice was so provided and that the alien is removable (as defined in subsection (e)(2) of this section).
+                Any alien who, after written notice required under paragraph (1) or (2) of [section 1229(a) of this title][/us/usc/t8/s1229/a] has been provided to the alien or the alien’s counsel of record, does not attend a proceeding under this section, shall be ordered removed in absentia if the Service establishes by clear, unequivocal, and convincing evidence that the written notice was so provided and that the alien is removable (as defined in subsection (e)(2)).
 The written notice by the Attorney General shall be considered sufficient for purposes of this subparagraph if provided at the most recent address provided under [section 1229(a)(1)(F) of this title][/us/usc/t8/s1229/a/1/F].

             (B) __No notice if failure to provide address information__